AG3106/BCS_Secy_Recruitment_Tasks/README.md

 **Rendering:**
 <br>
 Pygame was used to render the game.
-`view_board` from environment was saved for each step and later rendered in `pygameview`
+`view_board` from environment was saved for each step and later rendered in `pygameview.py`

 **Evaluation:**
 <br>